Fail with class

 The first question that comes to mind when thinking about this problem is: "Why is there

-?"
+no MonadFail instance for Either String?"
 That would be an ideal

 solution, wouldn't it?
 But there is no such instance!
 Surely it had to be an